stowball/hucssley/README.md

 // -> #1a1a1a
 ```

-Grabs the value at a specific path within a map.
+Gets the value at a specific path within a map.

 #### `hu-em` and `hu-rem`